Humanitarian Protection

 Don't pay someone to fabricate evidence.
 Filing a fraudulent asylum application or U-visa application can result in a permanent bar from all immigration benefits under INA section 208(d)(6) and federal criminal charges for immigration fraud.

 Don't assume DACA is permanent protection.
 DACA is a discretionary program that does not provide lawful immigration status.
 It can be modified or terminated by executive action.
+New (first-time) DACA applications cannot currently be approved under federal court orders — only renewals for existing recipients are processed.
 If you have DACA, explore whether any other immigration benefit might be available to you, such as a family-based petition or asylum.

 Legal Resources